 - Applicants must have a minimum 3.0 cumulative grade point average (GPA) as of the end of the prior semester.

-Congratulations to our 2022 Scholarship Award Recipients
+Congratulations to our 2023 Scholarship Recipients

 Giovanni Beltran is a High School Senior at Randall K. Cooper High School in Union, Kentucky; he plans to attend The University of Alabama in Tuscaloosa, Alabama, to major in Architecture.
 Giovanni’s plans are to work with Disney Imagineering or Universal Studios creating immersive theme park lands.
 Giovanni was inducted into the Kentucky Academy of Governor’s Scholars, awarded into the National Hispanic Program, is an All A Honor Roll student, a member of both the National and Spanish Honor Society, and has received multiple certificates for Academic Excellence.
 His school activities include being a mentor for the Freshman Mentor Program, being an athlete on the swim team as well as spearheading the startup of his high school’s Lacrosse Team.
 Giovanni’s volunteer background involves being a karate school volunteer at the Women’s Self Defense Seminar using his knowledge from being a part of the Ichiban Karate School Leadership Team, he facilitates workshops for anti-bullying, assists with the Household Hazardous Waste Collection Event, and participates with Cookies for Cops by showing his local first responders’ appreciation for their services.